|

 Back to the top

 The Santa Barbara Classroom Program of KDE provides an inquiry-based approach to science that is fun and meaningful and can be replicated at other schools.
 NCEAS ecologists and teachers in Santa Barbara schools work with 5th grade classes to design and conduct scientific experiments in ecology.
-Students learn the scientific method by doing it, from experimental design and hypothesis, data gathering and analysis, to reporting results and conclusions.
+Students learn the by doing it, from experimental design and hypothesis, data gathering and analysis, to reporting results and conclusions.

 Each class has its own page on the web site to feature the poster they prepare to describe their project and provide results.
 At the conclusion of the experiments a poster session is held at NCEAS for staff, scientists, teachers, parents and students.
 Each class presents its experiment to the group.